GrinWay/telegram-bundle/docs/payment-process.md

 With this feature if your sum of invoice less than `1$` it will be automatically increased to reach `$1`

 > Without minimum allowed summary price of the invoice there is no guarantee that an invoice link will be created or invoice will be sent

+> **IMPORTANT**: There is also the maximum invoice price restriction but this bundle doesn't process this situation
+> <br>
+> simply if your invoice sum exceeds the maximum possible amount invoice won't be sent or invoice link won't be created
+> because internally Telegram API will return `4xx` status code